Go to content

 Top Features

-Chamilo is open-source LMS software and a talent-management system (TMS) designed to provide access to various training content and educational tools, including webinars.
+Like Moodle, Chamilo is an open-source LMS software, but it’s also a talent-management system (TMS) designed to provide access to various training content and educational tools, including webinars.

 This platform emphasizes accessibility and simplicity, vital for nonprofits with limited resources or those seeking cost-effective training solutions.